top of page

 The Affordable Actually Standard

 Not everything earns a spot on this site.
-And I mean that in the most practical, non-dramatic way possible.

 I started Affordable Actually after years of spending money on things that seemed like good decisions at the time, and then quietly let me down.
 The vacuum that lost suction before I finished paying it off.
 The storage bins that cracked the second I actually used them.
 The couch that started sagging within a year.
 I kept replacing things I thought I'd already bought.

-When I became a first-time mom at 43, that pattern started costing me more than money.
+When I became a first-time mom at 42, that pattern started costing me more than money.
 It was costing me time, mental energy, and the constant low-grade frustration of living in a home full of things that were just... fine.
 Not great.
 Not lasting.
 Just fine.

 So I got more intentional about it.
 And this site is what came out of that.